Train track maps on graphs of groups: Train Track Maps

 \paragraph{Valence-Two Homotopy.} We likewise distinguish two kinds of valence-two vertices.
 A valence-two vertex $v$ with incident edges $e_i$ and $e_j$ is \emph{inessential} if at least one of the monomorphisms $\iota_{e_i}\colon \mathcal{G}_{e_i} \to \mathcal{G}_v$ and $\iota_{e_j}\colon \mathcal{G}_{e_j} \to \mathcal{G}_v$ is an isomorphism, say $\iota_{e_j}\colon \mathcal{G}_{e_j} \to \mathcal{G}_v$.
 Let $\pi$ be the map that collapses $e_j$ to a point and expands $e_i$ over $e_j$.
 Define a map $f'\colon \mathcal{G} \to \mathcal{G}$ by tightening $\pi f$.
 Observe that no vertex of $\mathcal{G}$ is mapped to $v$.
 Thus we may define a new graph of groups structure $\mathcal{G}'$ by removing $v$ from the set of vertices.
 Thus the edge path $e_i\bar e_j$ is now an edge, which we will call $e_i$ with edge group $\mathcal{G}_{e_i}$.
 Let $f''\colon \mathcal{G}' \to \mathcal{G}'$ be the map obtained by tightening $f''(e_i) = f'(e_i\bar e_j)$.
 Finally, let $f_1 \colon \mathcal{G}_1 \to \mathcal{G}_1$ be the topological realization obtained by collapsing a maximal pretrivial forest.
 We say that $f_1\colon \mathcal{G}_1 \to \mathcal{G}_1$ is obtained by a \emph{valence-two homotopy of $v$ across $e_j$.}

-\begin{lem}[Lemma 1.12 of \cite{BestvinaHandel}] Let $f\colon \mathcal{G} \to \mathcal{G}$ be an irreducible topological representative, and suppose $\mathcal{G}$ has no inessential valence-one vertices.
+\begin{lem}[Lemma 1.13 of \cite{BestvinaHandel}] Let $f\colon \mathcal{G} \to \mathcal{G}$ be an irreducible topological representative, and suppose $\mathcal{G}$ has no inessential valence-one vertices.
 Suppose $f_2\colon \mathcal{G}_2 \to \mathcal{G}_2$ is the irreducible topological representative obtained by performing a valence-two homotopy of $v$ across $e_j$ followed by the collapse of a maximal invariant forest.
 Let $M$ be the transition matrix of $f$ and choose a positive eigenvector $\vec w$ with $M\vec w = \lambda\vec w$.
 If $w_i \le w_j$, then $\lambda_2 \le \lambda$; if $w_i < w_j$, then $\lambda_2 < \lambda$. \end{lem}

 \begin{rk} The statement of the lemma hides a problem: if we cannot freely choose which edge incident to an inessential valence-two vertex to collapse via a valence-two homotopy, we may be forced to \emph{increase} $\lambda$.
-Fortunately, such valence-two vertices are not produced in the proof of \Cref{traintrackthm}. \end{rk}
+Since we aim always to decrease $\lambda$, we cannot perform such valence-two homotopies.
+These are the \emph{problematic valence-two vertices} mentioned in the introduction.
+Our assumptions are designed to limit their proliferation. \end{rk}